Measure S Sales Tax Fiscal Accountability

 FISCAL ACCOUNTABILITY AND FINANCIAL REPORTING

-In March 2021, City Council passed a motion adopting the 2021-2026 Strategic Plan.
+In March 2023, City Council adopted the 2023-2028 Strategic Plan.
 The Measure S funded projects listed below are in accordance with the Strategic Plan and serve the purpose of improving the community of South Lake Tahoe.

 How are Measure S funds contributing to the community?